 What is a Grant of Probate or Letters of Administration?

-The grant is a document that recognises someone’s authority to deal with the deceased’s estate, such as the executor named in the Will.
+A ‘grant’ is an official court document that recognises someone’s authority to deal with the deceased’s estate.

 There are 3 main types of grants:

-- a valid will was written, and an executor named in the will is applying.
-This is known as a ‘grant of probate’.
+- Probate – a valid will was written, and an executor named in the will is applying for the grant.